shopsys/shopsys/docs/introduction/start-building-your-application.md

 *Note: If you don't have a working application, [install it](/docs/installation/installation-guide.md) first.*

+## Set up timezone to display dates

+Dates are internally stored in UTC.
+That supports portability and eases integration with other systems.
+To see dates properly in the desired timezone, you can change `shopsys.display_timezone` parameter (default value is `Europe/Prague`).

+*Note: Read more about [working with date-time values](./working-with-date-time-values.md)*

 ## Set up domains

 A domain can be understood as one instance of the shop.